Sam Querrey retires after 1st-round loss - NBC Sports

 NEW YORK – Sam Querrey will always remember his big victories over Novak Djokovic, Andy Murray and Rafael Nadal.
 He has not had time to process what he’ll miss most about being a professional tennis player.

-Heading into retirement has become a theme at the U.S. Open and Querrey, a 34-year-old Californian, played the last match of his career Tuesday night, losing to Ilya Ivashka of Belarus 4-6, 6-4, 7-6 (8), 6-3 at Court 7 in the first round.
+Heading into retirement has become a theme at the U.S. Open and Querrey, a 34-year-old Californian, played the last match of his career, losing to Ilya Ivashka 4-6, 6-4, 7-6 (8), 6-3 at Court 7 in the first round.

 Querrey reached a high of No. 11 in the ATP rankings.
 He made the semifinals at Wimbledon in 2017, beating No. 1 Murray, and the quarterfinals in 2016, beating No. 1 Djokovic.
 His resume also includes quarterfinal runs at Wimbledon in 2019 and at the U.S. Open in 2017.